kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 Onyx by JP Morgan Chase is the private version of Ethereum Blockchain domain.
 However, companies like Galaxy, Riot, and Silver gate participate externally which is probably why they are preforming better than Onyx.

-## Top 3 Major Companies/Trends in Blockchain
+## Top 3 Major Companies/Trends in Blockchain:

 1. Galaxy Digital Holdings Ltd (BRPHF)
 Revenue (TTM): $457 million (As of Sept.
 30, 2022)